 - Social jetlag (going to bed later and getting up later only on the weekends) correlated with higher BMI in those under age 60.

-So none of those results were earth-shattering, but with each correlating to about a half a BMI point, shifting towards eating earlier, sleeping more, and not staying up later on the weekends could make enough of a difference in BMI to prevent the progression to diabetes.
+So none of those results were earth-shattering, but with each correlating to about a half a BMI point, if you shift towards eating earlier, sleeping more, and not staying up later on the weekends, it could make enough of a difference in BMI to prevent the progression to diabetes.

 Before jumping into the results, let’s take a quick look at previous studies that looked at weight loss from restricting the time of eating to certain hours (time restricted eating or TRE).
 One study looked at having an eating window centered around eating more at the middle of the day and found that participants lost weight while eating the same number of calories.
 This contrasted with another study that restricted eating until after 4 pm, with results showing no benefit and trending towards worsening glucose metabolism.